danilo-bangitjr-rlcore/cpp-ci-dev/docs/tech_spec.md

 ## Performance and Scalability

-As an on-premise, local-first application, our performance and scalability are focused on efficient use of local hardware resources.
+As an on-premise, local-first application, performance and scalability are focused on efficient use of local hardware.

 ### Performance Targets
-- **Inference Time**: Agent decision-making (inference) must complete in < 1s.
+- **Inference Time**: Agent decision-making completes in < 1s.
-- **Background Learning**: The system supports up to 10 agents training concurrently on a modern 8-core server.
+- **Background Learning**: Supports up to 10 agents training concurrently on an 8-core server.

 ### Resource Requirements
-- **RAM**: Each agent requires a minimum of 8GB of dedicated RAM.
+- **RAM**: Each agent requires at least 8GB of dedicated RAM.
 - **Disk Space**: A minimum of 1TB of disk space is required for data historization.
-Increased disk space allows for longer data retention periods.
+More disk space allows for longer data retention.

 ### Performance Testing
 - **Benchmarks**: Regular performance benchmarks are conducted for the agent and data pipeline.